Gweagal: Aboriginal rock shelters

 Natural and modified caves or rock shelters were utilised by the Gweagal, including during walkabout – seasonally guided maintenance of land and the "natural gardens" tended by the Aboriginal people.
 A rock cave collapse at Port Hacking before 1770 claimed many lives of the Gweagal.
 This cave was later dynamited, revealing many skeletons.
 In the Royal National Park some of the caves were used as burial sites.
 In tribal lands and Dreamtime places this cultural practice continues.

 There is a large cave located in Peakhurst with its ceiling blackened from smoke.
 There are caves located around Evatt Park, Lugarno with oyster shells ground into the cave floor.
 A cave has also been discovered near a Baptist church in Lugarno, and another near Margaret Crescent, Lugarno (now destroyed by development), which was found to contain ochre and a spearhead on the floor of the cave when it was excavated.
 Another cave exists on Mickey's Point, Padstow, which was named after a local Gweagal man.

 The Gweagal decorated their caves and homes with carvings, sculpture, beads, paintings, drawings and etchings using white, red and other coloured earth, clay or charcoal.
 Symbols such as "water well" with a red ochre hand directed newcomers to wells and water storage.
 Footprints on a line signalled that there were stairs or steps in the area.

 The dwellings had thermal mass which help to keep an even temperature year-round.
 Rugs, furs and woven mats provided further warmth and comfort.
 Fire was used to cook, produce materials and keep their shelters warm.

 Food source

 The territory of the Gweagal had much to offer.
 The Georges River provided fish and oysters.
 Various small creeks, most of which are now covered drains, provided fresh water.
 Men and women fished in canoes or from the shore using barbed spears and fishing lines with hooks that were crafted from crescent-shaped pieces of shell.
 Waterfowl could be caught in the swamplands near Towra Point and the variety of soils supported a variety of edible and medicinal plants.
 Birds and their eggs, possums, wallabies and goannas were also a part of their staple diet.
-The abundant food source meant that these natives were less nomadic than those of Outback Australia.
+The abundant food source meant that this group was less nomadic than those of Outback Australia.